funny-family/solid-js-tooltip/README.md

     `top-center`, `top-right`, `top-right-corner`, `right-top`, `right-center`, `right-bottom`, `bottom-right-corner`, `bottom-right`, `bottom-center`, `bottom-left`, `bottom-left-corner`, `left-bottom`, `left-center`, `left-top`.
   - `displayOnHover`: Optional.
 Controls whether a tooltip is displayed when hovering over an element.
   - `displayOnFocus`: Optional.
 Controls whether a tooltip is displayed when focusing over an element.
-- `onMouseenter`: Optional.
+- `onMouseEnter`: Optional.
 Event that occurs when the mouse pointer enters an element.
+  - 1
+  - 1
+  - 2
-- `onMouseleave`: Optional.
+- `onMouseLeave`: Optional.
 Event that occurs when the mouse pointer leaves an element.
-- `onFocusin`: Optional.
+- `onFocusIn`: Optional.
 Event that occurs when an element gets focus.
-- `onFocusout`: Optional.
+- `onFocusOut`: Optional.
 Event that occurs when an element loses focus.

 ### Component props:
 The `Tooltip` component has all the same attributes and events as the `HTMLDivElement`.